Davski/Fifty-Fullstack-Coding-Test/README.md

 An example .env file to have within your root folder of the project

 POSTGRES_DB=sensorsdb
 POSTGRES_USER=username
 POSTGRES_PASSWORD=password
 POSTGRES_HOST=db
 POSTGRES_PORT=5432
 DJANGO_SECRET_KEY=djangosecretkey
 DJANGO_DEBUG=False

+Use the Makefile commands to run the system locally.
+make full: runs make up && make migrate && make seed.
+make up: Put up containers, networks and volumes.
+make down: Turn off and remove containers and networks.
+make migrate: Run makemigrations and migrate.
+make seed: Seed the database with one user, five sensors and run make seed_reading.
+make seed_readings: Seed the database with sensor readings from csv file.
+Uses a hacky method under development.
-Use the Makefile commands to run the system locally. make up: Put up containers, networks and volumes. make down: Turn off and remove containers and networks. make migrate: Run makemigrations and migrate make seed: Seed the database by creating the sensors table and seeding it with the csv-file. make test to run all tests make clean to turn off and remove containers and networks and also remove volumes.
+make test to run all tests, currently no tests exist.
+make clean to turn off and remove containers and networks and also remove volumes.

 The API overview is located within http://localhost:8000/api/docs